cobianzo/asim-solar-project/README.md

     - The map in step 3 must have the `adminLabel === 'map-rectangle'`
     - below the map in step 3 we need a gf textarea with adminLabel and class === 'saved-rectangles'

-    -- More fields in step 3 gravity forms with class and adminLabel:
+    -- More fields in step 3 gravity forms with class and `adminLabel`:
     [...]
     --- `panel-length`
     --- `panel-height`